 Stir it all well.

 Warm Broccoli Salad with Bacon is a great side dish.
-Just picture it served at Easter or Christmas with ham, or with grilled chicken breasts.
+It’s a great holiday side dish served at Easter or Christmas with ham.
+It’s also good with grilled chicken breasts making it a versatile everyday side.

 Warm Broccoli Salad with Bacon